 Please note that not all units have this sub-menu - it is only present on units with overlaying abilities.

-Towards the end of this manual you will find a section titled 'COMMON OPERATIONS' - this gives a step-by-step guide to keying out a particular color.
+On page 64 is a section titled 'COMMON OPERATIONS' - this gives a step-by-step guide to keying out a color.